paulgibeault/VibeCoding/Fusion/game_rules.md

 ### Core Types and Values
 - Basic energy core has a value of 1
+- Charged energy core has a value of 2
 - When cores fuse, their values add together (e.g., 1+1=2, 2+2=4)
-- Higher value cores are more powerful and create more fragments when eliminated
+- Higher value cores are more powerful and can eliminate lower value opponent cores

-### Energy Fragment System
+### Core Placement System
-- Eliminated cores break down into energy fragments
-- Number of fragments created equals the core's value
-- Examples:
-  - Value 1 core → 1 fragment
-  - Value 2 core → 2 fragments
-  - Value 4 core → 4 fragments

-### Regeneration Chamber
-- Each player has a regeneration chamber on their player card
-- Chamber status represents fragment count
-- Fragments accumulate as cores are eliminated
-- When a chamber is full (configurable size), fragements from eliminated cores are lost
-- Players can see available fragments at all times

-### Turn Structure
-1. Players receive:
+- Each turn, players receive:
   - 1 free energy core (value 1) to place
-   - Ability to convert fragments into additional cores
+  - Ability to place additional charged cores if available
-2. Fragment to Core Conversion:
-   - n fragments = 1 energy core : for n=1,2
-   - Players can convert as many fragments as desired during their turn
-   - Conversion happens before placement
+- Players must place at least one energy core per turn
-   - Converted cores are placed immediately, or get returned as fragements to the chamber
+- Charged cores are limited by the player's available supply

+### Core Interactions
+1. **Fusion**
+   - Any two adjacent friendly cores can fuse
+   - Fusion creates a new core with combined value
+   - Resulting core type matches the highest value component
+   - Example: Energy(1) + Charged(2) = Charged(3)

+2. **Elimination**
+   - Higher value cores can eliminate adjacent lower value opponent cores
+   - Eliminations can trigger chain reactions
+   - Eliminated cores return to their owner as charged cores
+   - Elimination value = eliminated core's value

 ### Strategic Elements
 Players must balance:
 - Creating high-value cores for power
-- Risk of losing high-value cores forcing them to regenerate
+- Risk of losing high-value cores
-- When to convert fragments vs. saving them for later
+- When to use charged cores vs. saving them
 - Placement strategy considering both immediate and future turns

 ### Visual Feedback
-The regeneration chamber displays:
+The player card displays:
-- Current fragment count
+- Current charged core count
-- Visual representation of fragments
+- Visual representation of available charged cores
-- Conversion animation when fragments become cores
 - Clear indication of available actions

 ## Game Flow

 1. **Turn Start**
    - Player receives 1 free energy core
-   - Player can convert fragments to additional cores
+   - Player can place additional charged cores if available
    - Player places their cores on the grid

 2. **Core Placement**
    - Place free energy core
-   - Place any converted cores
+   - Place any charged cores
    - Cores can fuse with adjacent friendly cores
    - Higher value cores can eliminate lower value opponent cores

 3. **Elimination**
-   - When a core is eliminated, it creates fragments
+   - When a core is eliminated, it returns as a charged core
-   - Fragments are added to the opponent's regeneration chamber
+   - Charged cores are added to the player's supply
-   - Number of fragments equals the eliminated core's value
+   - Chain reactions are processed in order of highest to lowest value

 4. **Turn End**
    - Opponent's turn begins